Renz2299/mp4_eco_roots/README.md

 ![Project templates file structure](readme_imgs/templates_setup_1.png)

+Commits from 2nd Jan

+base.html updated with base.css, google fonts and fontawesome js

+top navbar added to base.html

+mobile top navbar and main-nav added to templates includes folder

+7th Jan

+Navbar styling updated to work on all screen sizes

+### Home App (Commits from 23rd Dec & 2nd Jan)

-Finally, the home app was created using the command 'mkdir -p startapp home'.
+The home app was created using the command 'mkdir -p startapp home'.
 To setup the home app, it was added to the installed apps within the settings.py file and a path was added to the project urls.py file.
 Then the index.html file was created within the home/templates/home folder including a single h1 saying 'It Works!' simply to test that the home app is setup and working correctly when running the server.
 To allow the index page to render a view was added to the home/views.py file called 'index' and this path was included within the home/urls.py file.

 ![Index.html rendering correctly](readme_imgs/templates_setup_2.png)

-### Home Page
+Media root in settings.py

+html content and css  added to index.html

+commits from 3rd Jan - fixed header issue pushing main image too far down page

+6th Jan

+Added new_arrivals and bundles views to be rendered on index.html

-### Products Setup
+### Products App

+Commits from 3rd Jan

+products app setup and added to installed apps

+products and categories models created in models.py and registered in admin.py

+fixtures installed via json files

+models migrated

+admin customised to make products and categories models better in overview

+created products view in views.py url added to urls.py

+created products template with cards for each product and page breaks depending on screen width

+Commits from 4th Jan

+created product detail view and template added to urls.py

+5th Jan

+Back to top button added

++/- buttons added to product detail view

+7th Jan

+Category specific text added to top of products page views

-### Product Filtering & Searching
+#### Product Filtering & Searching

+Commits from 4th Jan

+Added search functionality

+Added category filtering

-### Product Sorting
+#### Product Sorting

+Commits from 5th Jan

+Added sorting functionality js required

+Added product counts to top of products template

 ### Basket

+Commits from 5th Jan

+Created app, urls and template

+Added context to view

+Added delivery calculation logic

+Added add to basket functionality

+Adjust basket/ remove from basket functionality added

+6th Jan

+basket_tools to handle calculating line subtotal

+### Messages

+6th Jan

+Added toast messages

 ### Adding Products

 ### Modifying Products

 ### Checkout

+6th Jan

+Added checkout views and templates

+8th Jan

+Stripe elements for handling payments

+Basic checkout functionality added

+Checkout success logic added

 ### Profile